-- (b) (1) Nothing herein contained shall be construed as requiring a duplication or a pyramiding of holiday, daily, or weekly overtime payments involving the same hours of labor. - (2) Overtime hours paid on a daily basis and holiday hours on a Saturday shall not be included in computing overtime on a weekly basis. - (3) Hours worked on a designated holiday which occurs during the first five calendar days of the work week and hours not worked on a designated holiday which occurs during the first five calendar days of the work week, provided such hours are compensated as provided herein or not compensated because of Article IX, Section 1(b)(3), shall be counted as time worked for the purpose of computing hours worked in excess of forty hours per work week.
+- (b) In the case of five-day operations, when any of the holidays enumerated under Article IX fall on Sunday, Monday shall be considered as the holiday, and work performed on that day shall be compensated at the rate of triple time. [moved from (c)] - (c) (1) Nothing herein contained shall be construed as requiring a duplication or a pyramiding of holiday, daily, or weekly overtime, payments involving the same hours of labor. - (2) Overtime hours paid on a daily basis and holiday hours on a Saturday shall not be included in computing overtime on a weekly basis. - (3) Hours worked on a designated holiday which occurs during the first five calendar days of the Pay Period and hours not worked on a designated holiday which occurs during the first five calendar days of the Pay Period, provided such hours are compensated as provided herein or not compensated because of Article IX, Section 1(b)(3), shall be counted as time worked for the purpose of computing hours worked in excess of forty hours per Pay Period. - (4) Hours lost from an employee's regularly scheduled shift during the first five calendar days of the Pay Period due to scheduled vacation or pursuant to Sections 10, 11 or 12 of Article VI, shall be counted as hours worked in computing overtime on a weekly basis - (d) Standard daily hours not made available during the first five calendar days of the week shall be considered as hours worked for the purpose of computing weekly overtime payments.
+This will include hours lost by an employee recalled during the week but not hours lost because of the employee's failure to report for work within the time specified.
+This will also include hours lost by an employee because of an occupational injury or occupational illness resulting from employment with the Company, and covered by a Workers' Compensation law.
+Hours lost by employees involved in or affected by a work stoppage shall not be considered as hours worked except that hours the employee affected by a work stoppage remains in the plant shall be considered as hours worked.